vinogradsoft/simple-files/docs/guide-en/general-information.md

 Object creation is possible in both states.
 The process for creating file and directory objects is identical.

-To create an object without connection to the file system, you need to use the `new` operator.
+To create an object without a file system link, use the `new` statement.
 It is important to understand that you only need to specify the name of the file or folder, and not the path to an existing file.
 If you do try to specify a path, the system will throw a `LogicException`.
 A similar exception will be thrown if an empty string is passed.
 For everything to work correctly, you only need to specify the name.